 Cajun chorus frogs begin breeding in late winter or early spring depending on the latitude and weather conditions.
 They continue to breed for several months.
 Males gather in small choruses in temporary pools, including small ponds, flooded fields, roadside ditches, and swamps or marshes.
 Females deposit from 500 to 1,500 small eggs in clusters of 20 to 100 eggs.
 The egg clusters are attached to submerged vegetation, where they hatch in a few days.
 The tadpoles metamorphose in about two months.

-Male Cajun chorus frogs reach an inch and a quarter in body length.
+Male Cajun chorus frogs reach 1.25 inches in body length.
 Females are slightly smaller than males.

 How to Observe: